MARTIMM/gnome-gtk3/README.md

 ```
 use v6;

-use Gnome::Gtk::Main;
+use Gnome::Gtk3::Main;
-use Gnome::Gtk::Window;
+use Gnome::Gtk3::Window;
-use Gnome::Gtk::Grid;
+use Gnome::Gtk3::Grid;
-use Gnome::Gtk::Button;
+use Gnome::Gtk3::Button;

 # Instantiate main module for UI control
-my Gnome::Gtk::Main $m .= new;
+my Gnome::Gtk3::Main $m .= new;

 # Class to handle signals
 class AppSignalHandlers {